 Law is the set of rules that guides the conduct of individuals in a society and is enforceable through public agencies.
-It is universally accepted as being one of the key pillars of the nation state.
-It provides a framework for much of the activities that individuals undertake in their everyday lives.
-Activities like filing a tax return, asking the state to widen the road in your street, avoiding a traffic ticket are all scenarios that involve the 'Law'.
-This course is designed to provide students with answers to questions like: (i) What is Law?; What are its origins?; (iii) What are its different branches?; and How is the law enforced?
+It is universally accepted as being one of the key pillars of the nation-state.
+It provides a framework for many of the activities that individuals undertake in their everyday lives.
+Activities like filing a tax return, asking the state to widen the road in your street, and avoiding a track ticket are all scenarios that involve the Law.
+This course is designed to provide students with answers to questions like: (i) What is Law?
+What are its origins? (iii) What are its different branches?
+And how is the law enforced?